Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Magnesium

-Without sufficient magnesium, calcium won’t be properly absorbed.
-If this happens, it leads to calcification of the arteries (arteriosclerosis), joints, and other soft tissues in birds’ bodies.
+Without sufficient magnesium, calcium won’t be adequately absorbed.
+If this happens, it leads to calcification of the arteries (arteriosclerosis), joints, and other soft tissues.

 Magnesium also relaxes the muscles, nerves, and brain.
 Deprived of this essential mineral, it can result in muscle twitching and jerking, like toe-tapping and wing-flapping.